 You may have heard some tales from the Middle Ages that featured castles surrounded by large moats.
 These moats were designed to keep out intruders.
 The wider and deeper the moat, the more protected the castle would be.

 Did you know that companies also have moats?
-Of course, they aren't literal moats.
+They aren't literal moats.
 They're metaphorical ones.
 Learning about these moats can help you as an investor.
-In investing terms, the word “moat” mostly refers to a competitive advantage.
-To say that a company has a “wide moat” is to say that it has a unique edge over other companies in its industry.
-In a broader sense, it can be used to describe something in the company’s business that can protect it for the long term.
+In investing terms, the word "moat" mainly refers to a competitive advantage.
+To say that a company has a "wide moat" is to say that it has a unique edge over other companies in its industry.
+In a broader sense, it can be used to describe something in the company's business that can protect it for the long term.